How often do you find yourself agonizing over every detail to create the perfect Facebook ad?

 - Filter your messages into one place

-Resolve on an engagement strategy before posting ads
+Resolve on an engagement strategy before posting Facebook ads

-Whether you are a social media manager, a lead generation advertiser, or a community manager, make sure you and your entire team have a bird’s-eye-view on all the content you are promoting on social.
-Set up your team so that community managers known when ads will be deployed.
+Whether you are a social media manager, a lead generation advertiser, or a community manager, make sure your entire team has a bird’s-eye-view on all the content you are promoting on social.
+Set up your team so that community managers know when ads will be deployed.
 Make sure there is a process in place so that the whole team has access to the notifications that are coming through, and make sure it is clear which team members are responsible for answering queries and engaging fans.

 Filter your messages into one place

-The need to address this issue speaks to a growing trend.
-Paid ads and social media customer service are intersecting quite fast.
-And it’s only going to be more important for the people who are running your social media marketing and the people engaging your communities to work hand-in-hand.
-Kill those silos, people, to stay agile and successfully get ahead in your social media marketing.
+The importance of getting a handle on your comments is only becoming more poignant.
+Paid ads and social customer service are now intersecting.
+It’s vital that the people who are running your social media marketing and the people engaging your communities work hand-in-hand.
+It’s time to remove the silos, stay agile and successfully get ahead in your social media marketing.